christian-vdz/terraform-docker-k3s/README.md

 ## Execute Terraform

-Run `tf init` to initialize the working directory and download all required providers or modules.
+Run `terraform init` to initialize the working directory and download all required providers or modules.

-Run `tf plan` to preview the changes that Terraform will make if the `tf apply` is ran.
+Run `terraform plan` to preview the changes that Terraform will make if the `terraform apply` is ran.

-Run `tf apply` to apply the changes.
+Run `terraform apply` to apply the changes.

 ## Variables